aman-dureja/arm-cpu-emu/README.md

 4. Call the *runProgram* method of the CPU to run the program.
 5. Call the *printState* method of the CPU to view the final state of the registers after the program has been run.

-For an example, take a look at the *test.ml* file.
+For an example, take a look at the *sample.ml* file.

 ### Next Steps